nfabir2018331087/TunExpo/README.md

 ## Frontend

-1. Fontend is developed by react(version : ^18.2.0 ) .
+1. Fontend is developed using React JS(version : ^18.2.0 ) .
 You must have (Node JS) in your system .
 2. Open  the terminal and  paste it "cd/Tune.Expo-Music-recommender-App"
 3. Then run "npm install"
-4. Make sure backend is runnug then run  "npm start" for frontend
+4. Make sure backend is runnug then run  "npm start" for starting the frontend